GB Abogados offer a prompt and efficient probate service to foreign nationals with assets in Spain.

 The inheritance process, once a person has passed away, always starts with assessing whether the deceased person granted a will in Spain or not.

-All wills and last testaments, once validly granted, must be lodged in a Central Registry (in Madrid) by the Spanish Notaries who authorised the wills.
+All wills and last testaments, once granted, must be lodged in a Central Registry in Madrid.

 This Registry is public and anyone with a legitimate potential claim on an estate is entitled to know if a person granted a will.